-X.XX This is a data entry cell.
+XXX This is a data entry cell.
 The link model operator is expected to enter data.
-The blue background means it is a critcal to frustrate you in just such a way as the real notes might do later on.

-data entry cell.
+The blue background means it is a critcal data entry cell.
 It is anticipated that your system's selected value is quite likely to be different than the default value used in the cell when you received this link model.

 X.XX This is also a data entry cell.
-This type of cell may not need to be changed as the value you are likely to use may be the same as the default value.
+This type of cell may not need to be changed as the value you are likely to use may be the same as the default value